ethan890914/RA-ProAgent/README.md

 n8n
 ```

 #### Connect your account in n8n

 <img src="./images/credentials.png">

-You need to regist or connect an existing APP with n8n before launching `ProAgent`.
+You need to regist or connect an existing APP with n8n **before** launching `ProAgent`.
 Connecting an APP may have some APP-specific operations, you can follow the n8n credential guide [here](https://docs.n8n.io/integrations/builtin/credentials/)

+Let's create a simple openai workflow first.

+1. create a credential
+    1. lick create crential: search for openai
+    2. paste your openai key to the API Key field
+    3. save
+2. create a workflow
+    1. add a trigger manually node
+    2. click the add button on the right of the trigger node
+    3. search for openai, add a `Message a model` node
+    4. Credential to connect with: OpenAi account
+    5. Model: GPT-4.1-MINI
+    6. save the workflow

 #### Save credentials